eturkmenoglu/RMCopilot/README.md

 ### 📬 Contact

-For feedback, feature suggestions, or collaboration, feel free to open an issue or reach out via **[your contact details]**.
+For feedback, feature suggestions, or collaboration, feel free to open an issue or reach out via email.